 How is it measured?

 The Fraser Institute’s annual report, The Economic Freedom of the World Report, is produced in partnership with Florida State University and Southern Methodist University, and it analyzes five subcomponents to measure a country’s level of economic freedom.
 These subcomponents include the size of government based on expenditures and taxes; the legal structure and its protection of property rights; access to sound money; freedom to trade internationally; and regulation of credit, labor, and business.
 The Fraser Institute also maintains the Economic Freedom Network website, www.freetheworld.com, which contains all previous economic freedom research including regional and sub-national reports and downloadable data sets.
+See all the different subcomponents on our interactive map.

 The Heritage Foundation, in partnership with the Wall Street Journal, publishes the Index of Economic Freedom, which evaluates various subcomponents of economic freedom, including levels of business, trade, fiscal, monetary, and labor freedom; government spending; and property rights.